What are the requirements for flying into and visiting Hawai‘i?

 Are there additional requirements?

-If you are visiting Maui, you are required to download an app called AlohaSafe Alert which is an anonymous contact tracing app that tells you if you have been exposed more than briefly to someone who has tested positive.
+If you are visiting Maui, expect to take a second, rapid test (paid for by Maui County) to confirm your negative status unless you possess a vaccine card.
+Expect longer delays before you are free to leave the airport.
+For Maui, you are also required to download an app called AlohaSafe Alert which is an anonymous contact tracing app that tells you if you have been exposed more than briefly to someone who has tested positive.
 The app maker says none of your personal info is involved.
 You will be required to show that you have downloaded the app before you are released at the airport.
-If you go to Big Island they will administer a rapid test (at their expense) to make sure you are still negative.

 What if my results aren’t available in three days?